mmehali/documetation/README.md

-# Getting started with Spring 4 MVC REST Controller
+# Spring 4 MVC REST Controller

 ###### 1. Create a new Maven Project